EvanQuan/Dominion/GameModes/Draft.md

 2. That player picks a Landscape card to discard from the pile.
 3. Once every player has had a chance to discard a card, the remaining 2 are used by everyone.

+### More Shared Piles

+Increase the number of share piles above 1.

+This should make games more balanced to reduce certain game-breaking interactions possible by restricting certain cards like [Fool's Gold][^8], or [Knights][^9].

 ## FAQ